emanaku/ema-cp-reorder-pages/README.md

 **CAVEATS:**

-1. You **need** WPMU DEVs CoursePress Pro 2.0 or higher version - otherwise your database very likely will be messed up.
+1. You **need** WPMU DEVs CoursePress Pro 2.0 (testet up to 2.1.0.1) - otherwise your database very likely will be messed up.

 2. You **should NOT** reorder pages of courses that have been worked on by students.
 Their history will get messed up by reordering pages!

-3. **Before** reordering pages you have to save your units, otherwise changes are lost
+3. **Before** reordering pages you have to save your units, otherwise your changes are lost

-4. If the development team of CoursePress Pro changes the data structure of courses, units, pages and modules in the database, then this plugin will no longer work.
+4. If in a future release the development team of CoursePress Pro changes the data structure of courses, units, pages and modules in the database, then this plugin will no longer work.

 5. This plugin works in two phases: